Go Back

 INSTRUCTIONS

-• Line a couple of baking sheets with some greaseproof paper and set aside.
+• Line a couple of baking trays with greaseproof paper and set aside.

 • Whisk the egg white in a large bowl until light & fluffy, but not stiff.